nibrahim/Hyde/README.md

     (add-to-list 'load-path "/path/to/hyde*.el")
     (require 'hyde)

+## Jekyll

+There are no hyde specific things you'll have to do for your Jekyll installation.
+However, there is a `.hyde.el` file which you can drop into your blog directory which contains blog specific settings.
+This file will is not something that jekyll is aware of so you might want to update your `_config.yml` to not process this file.

 Operation
 ---------
-This mode is a simply a wrapped for a number of shell commands that are used to create and deploy the site.
+This mode is a simply a wrapper for a number of shell commands that are used to create and deploy the site.
 It doesn't maintain any local state (in the form of status files etc.) so if you change your repository manually outside it, just refreshing the buffer will bring